 And next scan is a 2400 dpi scan, 16x size, shown reduced to 1/16 for same size, and also shown 200% enlarged (same size).
 About 16 pixels dot to dot now, and it is noticeably smoother, but not a big difference in detail.
 Oversampling is obviously a better image than at the point before where we could just make out that dots existed.
 We probably are approaching a limit of usefulness in this case, for this data (but again, it is 16x sampling, or 8x more than Nyquist, or 8x oversampled).
 Of course, when the image is resampled smaller to 1/16 size on the left (resolution is discarded), it's the same as the 300 dpi image then.
 But there is more detail in it if we see it larger.
 Again, here we are scanning printed ink dots, NOT a real photo.
 These dots are the detail in this image.

 Note that these black spots are NOT holes in the skull or in the background.
 They are only black printed ink dots for the purpose to influence the average color we perceive there.
 However, nevertheless, these dots are the detail in our screened magazine reproduction.
 Camera images don't do that screening, they just show more pixels of the actual reproduced color.
 But printing only has four colors of ink, and cannot do that.
-Printing uses ink dots of the four colors (magenta, cyan, yellow and black) to average out to simulate one of the 16.7 million possible colors.
+We may seem to see some random colored dots, but it is a carefully calculated attempt to mimic the actual color being reproduced.
+Printing uses dithered ink dots of the four colors (magenta, cyan, yellow and black) to average out to simulate one of the 16.7 million possible colors.
 Notice the skull in this last sample above has black dots on white paper, and also has traces of magenta, cyan, and yellow dots added in, to influence the final average color we see.
 The background overprints magenta and yellow to make red.
+Anyway, now we can see that the detail has its own detail (for example, like the roundness of the black dots).